 Born in Manchester and trained as a journalist, Matthew Connolly now lives in the Lake District.
 His first novel, Dances with the Daffodils, is a fictional account of Luke Greenhead’s meeting with Dorothy Wordsworth – sister of the famed poet – during a visit to the Ullswater daffodils that inspired William’s beloved poem.
 Luke’s love for Dorothy results in a battle of forbidden love and tangled loyalties set amongst the backdrop of the Napoleonic wars.

 Wild swimming guide extraordinaire and previous Sally’s Cottages employee, Suzanna Cruickshank, is the person to go to if you want to take a dip in one of Cumbria’s lakes or rivers.
-She is now also an author-to-be with the release of her debut book, Swimming Wild in the Lake District, due to be released in April 2020.
+She is now also an author with the release of her debut book, Swimming Wild in the Lake District.
 Full of useful tips for brand new and experienced swimmers alike, it will give you lots of suggestions for fabulous places to explore the water.

 Lake District farmer and Oxford University graduate James Rebanks is not only an author but also an expert advisor to UNESCO on sustainable tourism.
 His well-known book, The Shepherd's Life: A People's History of the Lake District, is a fascinating and engaging look into the lives of those whose families have been shepherding on the Lake District fells for generations.
 From the toil to the rewards, Rebanks never shies away from honest accounts of life as a Lakeland shepherd.